 Protecting your personal data and data security are very important to us.
-We collect, process and use personal and anonymised data during your visit to our website, always complying with the law.
+We collect, process and use personal and anonymised data during your visit to our website.
+We naturally comply with the law when doing so.

-In this Data Privacy Notice, we (DekaBank Deutsche Girozentrale, Mainzer Landstraße 16, 60325 Frankfurt/Main) inform you about the personal data we collect, process and use when you visit our websites at deka.de or dekabank.de.
+In this Data Privacy Notice, we (DekaBank Deutsche Girozentrale, Mainzer Landstraße 16, 60325 Frankfurt am Main) inform you about the personal data we collect, process and use when you visit our websites at deka.de or dekabank.de.
 This Data Privacy Notice also applies to any of our other websites that make reference to it.

 Additional special data privacy notices may apply to special services (e.g. our online job centre).
 Reference is made to these policies when the service is used.

-The term ‘personal data’ means all data related to a specific or identifiable natural person, e.g. your address, E-mail address, date of birth or requests that you send to us using our contact form.
+The term “personal data” means all data related to a specific or identifiable natural person, e.g. your address, date of birth or requests that you send to us using our contact form.